Kirdock/WillNeverBeFinishedBot/README.md

 - PREFIXES. "!,-,...".
 Prefixes for bot commands in chat.
 Default: !
 - SCOPE. "identify,...".
 Scopes of the bot.
 Default: identify
 - WEBTOKEN_SECRET.
 Secret to encode webtoken.

+Ports in defined in .env and .env-container must match!